PiotrTymoszuk/CovILD_AI/README.md

 ### Manuscript draft

 Draft of the manuscript in Word format is available [here](https://github.com/PiotrTymoszuk/CovILD_AI/blob/main/paper/manuscript.docx).
-Supplementary material is provided as a [Word](https://github.com/PiotrTymoszuk/CovILD_AI/blob/main/paper/supplementary_material.docx) file.
+Supplementary material is provided as a [Word file](https://github.com/PiotrTymoszuk/CovILD_AI/blob/main/paper/supplementary_material.docx).
+Backbone of the rebuttal letter is available as a [Word file](https://github.com/PiotrTymoszuk/CovILD_AI/blob/main/paper/rebuttal_letter.docx).
 High resolution figures, supplementary figures and an Excel file with supplementary tables are provided in [paper folder](https://github.com/PiotrTymoszuk/CovILD_AI/tree/main/paper).

 ## Terms of use